 One of the biggest problems with toys is that some of them are only made to look nice.
 Aside from the fact that they don’t really do anything, your kids can’t learn anything from them and they don’t provide any benefits for their little owners.
 And as much as it’s true that your child’s imagination can often compensate for the toys’ lack of functionality, buying toys that don’t actually inspire your child isn’t a good idea, to begin with.

-Instead, make sure that the toys you buy encourage your kid’s development, enable them to learn new things, that their motor and other skills can advance and that the child will want to use the toy for a longer period of time.
-Toys that teach smaller kids about shapes, colours and spatial awareness, as well as exciting innovative STEM teaching tools for school children can now be found easily.
+Instead, make sure that the toys you buy encourage your kid’s development for example a magnifying glass for kids, enable them to learn new things, that their motor and other skills can advance and that the child will want to use the toy for a longer period of time.
+Toys that teach smaller kids about shapes, colours and spatial awareness, as well as exciting innovative STEM teaching tools for school children, can now be found easily.

 It’s exactly these toys you should get for your kids since they stimulate creativity and allow your little ones to express themselves through play.